Research to support sexuality & relationships education

 - Supporting teachers to teach relationships & sexuality education (RSE): Family Planning Queensland workforce development project Executive Summary

-- 69% reported using a condom the last time they had sex
+- 59% of sexually active students reported using a condom the last time they had sex

-- 1 in 10 students reported their most recent sexual encounter was with someone of the same sex
+- One in eight (12%) of sexually active young men and 5% of sexually active young women reported their most recent sexual encounter was with someone of the same sex.

 Family Planning Queensland.
 (2001).
 Every body needs to know: A sexual and reproductive health education resource for teaching people with a disability.
 Brisbane: Family Planning Queensland.

-Mitchell A, Smith A, Carman M, Schlichthorst M, Walsh J & Pitts M. 2011.
-Sexuality Education in Australia in 2011, Monograph Series No. 81.
+Mitchell A, Patrick K, Heywood W, Blackman P & Pitts M. (2014).
+5th National Survey of Australian Secondary Students and Sexual Health, Monograph Series No. 97.
 Melbourne: La Trobe University, the Australian Research Centre in Sex, Health & Society.

 Senderowitz, J. & Kirby, D. (2006).
 Standards for curriculum-based reproductive health and HIV education programs.
 USA: Family Health International.